The Message to the Church in Laodicea

 The Messiah was described as a refiner of precious metals (Malachi 3:1-3).
 Refining involves heating metals so the impurities come to the surface where they can be removed.
 For Christians, the refining fire are the trials that we face (I Peter 1:6-7).
 Jesus is stating that the Christians in Laodicea will have to come out of their comfortable shells and do things that might get the ungodly mad at them.
 Jesus is also stating that they need to be focusing on spiritual wealth instead of physical wealth.
 Right now they were lacking in spiritual wealth.
 We need to face our trials in order to improve (Hebrews 12:5-14).

 Buy white garments

 Laodicea was known for their glossy black garments, but these Christians needed something very different.
 White garments are a symbol of righteousness (Revelation 19:8).
 In other words, they need to cover themselves with good deeds.
 Right now they had so little they were spiritually walking around naked.

 Buy eye salve

 The Christians were not seeing things as they truly were.
 Laodicea may be the place to buy physical eye salve, but it was doing nothing for their spiritual problems (II Corinthians 4:17-18).
 Without practice, we tend to lose what we have gained (Hebrews 5:11-14).
-Peter listed numerous virtues Christians need to grow in and warns that without grow we become blind (II Peter 1:8-9).
+Peter listed numerous virtues Christians need to grow in and warns that without growth we become blind (II Peter 1:8-9).

 As bad as the church in Laodicea is, Jesus does want them to return to him.
 He likens it to him standing at the door knocking, calling for them to open up to him.
-Those who do, is offered close fellowship with their Savior (II Corinthians 6:15-18).
+Those who do are offered close fellowship with their Savior (II Corinthians 6:15-18).
 Those who overcome will sit with him and the Father on their throne (II Timothy 2:12).
 Remember that Paul told us that Christians will be judging the world and angels (I Corinthians 6:2-3).